Registering voters ahead of Angola’s 2008 elections. Photo credit: U.S. Department of State (public domain)

 The 2022 National Elections in Angola

 Angola is due to hold its next national elections in 2022.
-In those elections, voters will elect all 220 members of the unicameral National Assembly by closed party list.
+Voters will elect all 220 members of the unicameral National Assembly by closed party list.
 Because Angola’s 2010 constitution abolished direct elections for president, the leader of the party with the most votes in the legislative elections automatically becomes president.

 Geopolitical Context